kimberscott/kimberscott.github.io/_pages/research.md

 - Literacy assessment and intervention (with Reaching Every Reader, Harvard/MIT)

+- Intermodal speech matching (with Halie Olson, Rebecca Saxe)

+### Automated gaze coding for developmental research

+The next bottleneck for running infant studies at scale is coding the data: a human needs to watch the collected video, generally at 1/10 - 1/2 speed depending on the desired granularity, to record where the infant is looking each frame.
+Algorithms for automated gaze coding from natural-light video (as opposed to measurements from specialized eyetracking hardware) are finally reaching the point where they could be productively adapted for developmental data collection.
+(Take a look at some examples of running OpenFace on webcam video of babies: [1](https://drive.google.com/open?id=1pkmLJ_ICEcuShy9SNTWguGRVRhTITdJp), [2](https://drive.google.com/open?id=1o5WKNCjYE58x6FcQ0NmK6B65TNZk7ro4).)
+To get involved in efforts in this direction, you can join the [baby-gaze-coding mailing list](http://mailman.mit.edu/mailman/listinfo/baby-gaze-coding).

 ## What's it like to be a baby?

 <img src="../../files/img/newborn_remy.jpg" alt="newborn baby" class="research_thumbnail" />